camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 The following attributes of BPMN elements **require** an expression:

 - Sequence flow on an exclusive gateway: [condition](/reference/bpmn-processes/exclusive-gateways/exclusive-gateways.md#conditions)
-- Message catch event / receive task: [correlation key](/reference/bpmn-processes/message-events/message-events.md#messages)
+- Message catch event/receive task: [correlation key](/reference/bpmn-processes/message-events/message-events.md#messages)
 - Multi-instance activity: [input collection](/reference/bpmn-processes/multi-instance/multi-instance.md#defining-the-collection-to-iterate-over), [output element](/reference/bpmn-processes/multi-instance/multi-instance.md#collecting-the-output)
 - Input/output variable mappings: [source](variables.md#inputoutput-variable-mappings)

-Additionally, the following attributes of BPMN elements can define an expression **optionally** instead of a static value:
+Additionally, the following attributes of BPMN elements can define an expression **optionally**, instead of a static value:

 - Timer catch event: [timer definition](/reference/bpmn-processes/timer-events/timer-events.md#timers)
-- Message catch event / receive task: [message name](/reference/bpmn-processes/message-events/message-events.md#messages)
+- Message catch event/receive task: [message name](/reference/bpmn-processes/message-events/message-events.md#messages)
 - Service task: [job type](/reference/bpmn-processes/service-tasks/service-tasks.md#task-definition), [job retries](/reference/bpmn-processes/service-tasks/service-tasks.md#task-definition)
 - Call activity: [process id](/reference/bpmn-processes/call-activities/call-activities.md#defining-the-called-process)

 ## Expressions vs. static values

-Some attributes of BPMN elements, like the timer definition of a timer catch event, can be defined either:
+Some attributes of BPMN elements—like the timer definition of a timer catch event—can be defined in one of two ways:

-- as an expression (e.g. `= remaingTime`), or
+- As an expression (e.g. `= remaingTime`)
-- as a static value (e.g. `PT2H`).
+- As a static value (e.g. `PT2H`)

 Expressions always start with an _equal sign_ (e.g. `= order.amount > 100`).
-The text behind the equal sign is the actual expression (e.g. `order.amount > 100` checks whether the amount of the order is greater than 100).
+The text following the equal sign is the actual expression (e.g. `order.amount > 100` checks whether the amount of the order is greater than 100).

-If the element does not start with the prefix then it is used as a static value.
+If the element does not start with the prefix, it is used as a static value.
 A static value is used either as a string (e.g. job type) or as a number (e.g. job retries).
 A string value must not be enclosed in quotes.

-Note that an expression can also define a static value by using literals (e.g. `= "foo"`, `= 21`, `= true`, `= [1,2,3]`, `= {x: 22}`, etc.).
+**NOTE**: An expression can also define a static value by using literals (e.g. `= "foo"`, `= 21`, `= true`, `= [1,2,3]`, `= {x: 22}`, etc.)

 ## The expression language

 An expression is written in **FEEL** (Friendly Enough Expression Language).
 FEEL is part of the OMG's DMN (Decision Model and Notation) specification.
 It is designed to have the following properties:

-- Side-effect free
+- Free of side effects
 - Simple data model with JSON-like object types: numbers, dates, strings, lists, and contexts
 - Simple syntax designed for business professionals and developers
 - Three-valued logic (true, false, null)